 - Efficient fjord cooling solution secures low power usage

-- External buildings designed to have a minimum visual impact on the surroundings, main data centres underground
+- External buildings designed to have minimum visual impact with main data centre underground

 - Data centre has no structural or solar gains for air conditioning to contend with

-- Close to power generation source so minimum transmission losses
+- Proximity to power generation source resulting in minimal transmission losses

 - Powered by 100% hydroelectricity

-- Very efficient ‘free cool’ cooling from the local Norwegian cold climate providing free cooling 330 days of the year
+- Efficient cooling from the local Norwegian cold climate providing free cooling 330 days of the year

 - Low solar/structural gains

-- Adjacent to power generation source so insignificant transmission loss
+- Adjacency to power generation source resulting in insignificant transmission loss